sohrab-ab/android-practice-activity-life-cycle/README.md

 # Java source code
-It is a prctice project of basic component of android.
+It is a prctice project of basic component in android apps.